-Ethnicity and race questions are optional.
-This information will help the U.S. Department of Health and Human Services (HHS) better understand and improve the health and health care for all Americans.
-Providing this information won't impact PERSON 2's eligibility for health coverage, your health plan options, or your costs in any way.
+Ethnicity and race questions are optional, but this information helps the U.S. Department of Health and Human Services improve service to all people using the Marketplace.
+We use this information to make sure everyone gets fair access to coverage.
+Providing this information won't impact PERSON 2's eligibility, plan options, or costs.

-PERSON 2: Current job & income information
+PERSON 2: Current job & income information (Page 5)

-Provide information about PERSON 2's current income to see if they're eligible for help paying for health coverage.
+Give information about PERSON 2's current income to see if they're eligible for help paying for health coverage.
 Include how much PERSON 2 makes in wages and tips before taxes are deducted.
 You don't have to include amounts taken out of PERSON 2's check by their employer for child care, health insurance, or retirement plans that are "not taxable" (sometimes called "pre-tax deductions").

-If PERSON 2 is self-employed: Fill in the type of work PERSON 2 does and how much net income they'll get this month.
+If PERSON 2 is self-employed:

+Fill in the type of work PERSON 2 does and how much net income they'll get this month.
 Net income means the amount left over after business expenses have been taken out.
 The amount can be positive or negative.
-See the table of self-employment income deductions on page 9 of these instructions to find out what can be subtracted from PERSON 2's gross income.
+See the list of self-employment income deductions on page 8 of these instructions to find out what can be subtracted from PERSON 2's gross income.

-Deductions: List any of the deductions PERSON 2 is able to claim on PERSON 2's Schedule 1 of IRS form 1040.
+Deductions: List any deductions PERSON 2 is able to claim on PERSON 2's Schedule 1 of IRS Form 1040.

-STEP 3: American Indian or Alaska Native (AI/AN) household member(s)
+STEP 3: American Indian or Alaska Native (AI/AN) household member(s) (Page 6)

-If anyone in your household is American Indian or Alaska Native, fill in "yes," complete Appendix B: American Indian or Alaska Native (AI/AN), and submit it with your application.
-Members of federally recognized tribes and individuals who are eligible to receive care through Indian Health Services providers may be eligible for special protections.
+If anyone in your household is American Indian or Alaska Native, fill in "yes," complete Appendix B: American Indian or Alaska Native (Al/AN), and submit it with your application.
+Members of federally recognized tribes and individuals who are eligible to get care through Indian Health Services providers may be eligible for special protections.

-STEP 4: Your household's health coverage
+STEP 4: Your household's health coverage (Page 6)